TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Heist.md

 <br />

-For this type of hash we will use a specific tool from this [GitHub repository](https://github.com/theevilbit/ciscot7).
+For this type of hash we will use a specific tool from the following [GitHub repository](https://github.com/theevilbit/ciscot7).

 The tools is very intuitive and easy to use: